Jorma Hautala

 120 x 200 cm

-JORMA HAUTALA is Finland’s leading classic names in colourist Concretism, carrying on the tradition of the Bauhaus and Russian Concretism in his art.
-Hautala makes us remember and to feel the truth and significance of the fact that art can contain inalienable values: the tensed balance of form, the reverberation of colour, beauty and wisdom.
+JORMA HAUTALA (1941–2025) was Finland’s leading classic names in colourist Concretism, carrying on the tradition of the Bauhaus and Russian Concretism in his art.
+In his works, Hautala made us remember and to feel the truth and significance of the fact that art can contain inalienable values: the tensed balance of form, the reverberation of colour, beauty and wisdom.
+Tradition was present in his art, its form but also the intellectual content and values of tradition.

 Haiku I, 2010